Skip to main content

 5th February: The Morecambe Bay Cockling Disaster (2004)

 On the evening of 5th February 2004, at least 21 Chinese illegal immigrant labourers drowned while picking cockles off the Lancashire coast.
-The workers were allegedly given the job by David Anthony Eden Sr. and David Anthony Eden Jr. The father and son were paying the workers £5 for 25kg of cockles, and the immigrants had been trafficked in containers via the ports in Liverpool.
+David Anthony Eden Sr. and David Anthony Eden Jr. allegedly gave the workers the job and were paying them £5 for 25kg of cockles.
+The immigrants had been trafficked in containers via the ports in Liverpool.
 They were hired out through local criminal agents affiliated with the Triads in China.

 Emergency services were called by one of the workers who was only able to say ‘sinking water’ before the call ended.
 The 21 bodies were later found drowned between the cockling area and the shore.
 The workers had little experience with the nature of the tides and no training in how to pick cockles safely.
 Both Eden Sr. and Eden Jr. were cleared of helping the workers break immigration law, but gang leader Lin Liang Ren was found guilty of the manslaughter of at least 21 people.
 Two further workers are believed to have died, but their bodies were never found.